danielbodnar/awesome-stars/BY-LANG.md

 ## Jinja

+- [theautomation/infrastructure](https://github.com/theautomation/infrastructure) - Configuration, scripts, Ansible playbooks and information to set up the basic and essential components of my infrastructure like proxmox cluster and kubernetes cluster.
 - [packit/deployment](https://github.com/packit/deployment) - Ansible playbooks and scripts for deploying packit-service to OpenShift
 - [techno-tim/k3s-ansible](https://github.com/techno-tim/k3s-ansible) - The easiest way to bootstrap a self-hosted High Availability Kubernetes cluster.
 A fully automated HA k3s etcd install with kube-vip, MetalLB, and more
 - [Linuxfabrik/lfops](https://github.com/Linuxfabrik/lfops) - LFOps is an Ansible Collection of generic Roles, Playbooks and Plugins for managing Linux-based Cloud Infrastructures.